Teaching, Learning, & Development Carpe Diem; Sieze the Day!

 Lectures, Journaling & Discussions, Active Learning

-The Discussions on Entrepreneurship (DoE) course features weekly bilingual discussions on current topics in Entrepreneurship.
+The Discussions on Entrepreneurship (DoE) (this course is now offered through academic institutions as Entrepreneurship & [Launching] New Ventures and to corporate customers and groups as Launching New Ventures (LNV) course features weekly bilingual discussions on current topics in Entrepreneurship.
 It is targeted at students who seek to develop a better understanding of how to generate viable business concepts, translate these concepts into tangible products, and then drive sales of the products through an online presence.
 Discussions are held in English and in Japanese and the professor summarizes and translates (E<->J) as appropriate.
 The course is discussion-based, requires the use of an online journal, and runs on teams.
 It uses 8 HBS readings as well as a selection of readings available online.
 The course is broken down into four modules:

 Case Studies, Presentations, Participant-Centered Learning